Primary

 Keep your hips square—the temptation to rotate toward the forward hand is strong.
 The forward arm does more work, so start sets with your weak side forward.
 Equal reps does not mean equal work if you always start on the same side.

-Want Staggered Push-Up in your program?
+See where Staggered Push-Up fits in your weekly plan

 Start in a push-up position with one hand forward.